Administration

 Hi, I’m Kallie!
 I am a native Nevadan, born in Carson City and raised in Silver & Virginia City.
 With a large and boisterous family, I pride myself on those that I surround myself with.
 I have been lucky to attend some great educational institutions.
 I graduated from Dayton High School, went to Western Nevada College and eventually gained my Bachelors Degree with an emphasis in psychology from Sierra Nevada College.
 I have always worked with and around youth.
 In the future I plan to attain my Masters Degree.
 I would also like to spend more of my leisure time traveling.

-Hi, I’m Jeff!
-I was born in Carson City and grew up in Dayton, NV.
-I have been a registered nurse since receiving my Associates of Applied Science in Nursing from Western Nevada College in 2014.
-I have worked as a nurse in various departments in Carson City, Reno, and Anchorage, Alaska, but spent most of my time working in the operating room.
-After moving back to Nevada from Alaska, I began pursuing further education from the University of Alaska, Fairbanks and am obtaining a Bachelor’s of Business Administration in Accounting.
-I am glad to be back in Nevada where I spend most of my time riding dirt bikes, camping, and hanging out with my dog and family.
+Jeff was born in Carson City and grew up in Dayton, NV.
+He worked as a registered nurse after receiving his Associates of Applied Science in Nursing from Western Nevada College in various hospital departments in Carson City, Reno, and Anchorage, Alaska, but spent most of his working in the operating room.
+After moving back to Nevada from Alaska, he began pursuing further education from the University of Alaska, Fairbanks and is obtaining a Bachelor’s of Business Administration.
+He is glad to be back in Nevada where he spends most of his time riding dirt bikes, camping, and hanging out with his dog and family.

 Kelly has over 30 years of experience in the field of human services and has worked with a diverse range of individuals including those experiencing physical and mental disabilities, elders, domestic violence, and Alzheimer’s.
 In addition to her work as an advocate she also provides employment case management at Community Chest.
 Kelly was nominated for the “Visionary award” through NNADV.
 She enjoys dancing, the outdoors, family, and friends.
 She is also bilingual in Spanish.
 Kelly has a passion for helping others and is always looking for ways to overcome barriers.